Tmd All Blogs

 • 0

-• 225 Views
+• 2037 Views

 A food manufacturing company has been fined following a serious incident at its premises in Wirral.
 Sharon Bramhall had been supervising four members of staff as they completed high-level cleaning tasks during a night shift on the 22nd April 2022.
 She had been acting as a "banksman" as the MEWP turned at a right angle into the warehouse and struck Sharon, crushing her left leg.
-The 58-year-old had to have her left leg amputated below the knee following a incident at Baker & Baker Products ...
+The 58-year-old had to have her left leg amputated below the knee following a incident at Baker & Baker Products on Stadium Road, but said that she felt "lucky" and stated "I know i could have died".
+An investigation by the Health and Safety Executive (HSE) revealed a series of failings by Baker & Baker Produ..

 Sub-contractor loses life in hospital